 - make friends and maintain healthy relationships

-- communicate and interact effectively
+- communicate and interact effectively in age-appropriate ways

 What are Relationship Skills?